sunilabrahamindia/sunilabraham/amaa.md

 # Athanasius Mathen Abraham Ayrookuzhiel

 **Athanasius Mathen Abraham Ayrookuzhiel** (known as **Reverend A. M. A. Ayrookuzhiel**) was (1933–1996) was an Indian theologian, priest, and scholar who contributed significantly to the fields of contextual theology, Dalit studies, and the sociology of religion.
 A committed churchman and academic, he combined spiritual reflection with social analysis, situating faith within the lived experiences of the marginalised.
-His work at the [Christian Institute for the Study of Religion and Society](https://cisrs.in/) (CISRS) and his writings on caste, religion, and identity positioned him among the key thinkers of India'ss liberation theology movement.
+His work at the [Christian Institute for the Study of Religion and Society](https://cisrs.in/) (CISRS) and his writings on caste, religion, and identity positioned him among the key thinkers of India's liberation theology movement.

 ## Contents
 1. [Early Life and Education](#early-life-and-education)